African-American culture: Dance

-Art
+Visual Art

 From its early origins in slave communities, through the end of the 20th century, African-American art has made a vital contribution to the art of the United States.
 During the period between the 17th century and the early 19th century, art took the form of small drums, quilts, wrought-iron figures, and ceramic vessels in the southern United States.
 These artifacts have similarities with comparable crafts in West and Central Africa.
 In contrast, African-American artisans like the New England–based engraver Scipio Moorhead and the Baltimore portrait painter Joshua Johnson created art that was conceived in a thoroughly western European fashion.

 During the 19th century, Harriet Powers made quilts in rural Georgia, United States that are now considered among the finest examples of 19th-century Southern quilting.
 Later in the 20th century, the women of Gee's Bend developed a distinctive, bold, and sophisticated quilting style based on traditional African-American quilts with a geometric simplicity that developed separately but was like that of Amish quilts and modern art.

 After the American Civil War, museums and galleries began more frequently to display the work of African-American artists.
 Cultural expression in mainstream venues was still limited by the dominant European aesthetic and by racial prejudice.
 To increase the visibility of their work, many African-American artists traveled to Europe where they had greater freedom.
 It was not until the Harlem Renaissance that more European Americans began to pay attention to African-American art in America.